Ian-Stewart/CUDARaytracer/README.md

     //#error -- unsupported GNU version! gcc 4.7 and up are not supported!
     #warning -- unsupported GNU version! gcc 4.7 and up are not supported!

+This probably isn't the best way to resolve this issue, but it seems to work well enough.